theo-armour/agenda/1-health/dermatology.md

 ## Generally

-* slather with Triamcinolone Acetonide
+* Slather itches with Triamcinolone Acetonide
 * Trying to be skin microbiome aware and friendly
-* Shower every day
+* Shower twice a week
 * No soap no shampoo
 * No abrasives, scratchers or brushing
 * Mostly air dry, a bit of pat drying on unused area of a large towel
 * If it itches, cream it: Aquaphor or Vick's Vapo Rub
 * Mediterranean, MIND diet

-Places where things grow on head